sudoblark/sudoblark.terraform.modularised-demo/README.md

 ### Deploying Terraform

-The `main.tf` file in `example-account` is left deliberately blank, such that this may be instantiated in any AWS Infrastructure required for demonstration or learning purposes.
+The `main.tf` file in `sudoblark` configures a backend state.

+Clone this repo, and change this to your backend in order to instantiate in our own account... otherwise this is suitable for demonstration purposes.

 Simply: